-Valley Voices for placing Second in the Chorus Division
+Valley Voices for placing Second in the Chorus Competition

-and Never Too Late for placing Third in the Quartet Division at
+and Never Too Late for placing Third in the Quartet Competition at

 Always looking for that unique gift that keeps on giving!
 Why not consider the gift of a one year Valley Voices membership for that lady you know who loves to sing or what about a Singing Telegram!

 "On behalf of the AVABF Board of Directors, I would like to offer my sincere thanks to you and the Valley Voices for the tremendous contribution that you made to the May 22nd concert “A Time To Celebrate”

 The Valley Voices two numbers were both excellent and very entertaining, and everyone really enjoyed them .
 Your contribution to the massed choir was invaluable.

 Once again, our heartfelt thanks to you and the Valley Voices.

 Wishing you and your group all the best in your future endeavours."

 "Your songs were outstanding!!
 It was my first time hearing you and those close, beautiful harmonies were a treat to my ears.
 I was so impressed and touched by your warm personalities and expressive performance.
 Can't wait to hear and see you again!!"

 "To the Valley Voices